koron/nvgd/README.md

 When `forbiddens` are given, those paths can't be accessed even if it is under path in `locations`.

+If the value of `use_unixtime` property is set to true, UNIX time will be used instead of RFC1123 for all time expressions: `modified_at` or so.

 ### Command Protocol Handlers